latenighttales/alcali/docs/docs/walkthrough.md

   - The last 100 jobs run on this minion
   - A graph of jobs run on this minion

-We are going to add more useful infos by setting some **minions fields**.
-To do that, go to the settings view [http://localhost:8000/settings](http://localhost:8000/settings).
+Let's add some useful infos by setting some **minions fields**.
+To do so, go to the settings view [http://localhost:8000/settings](http://localhost:8000/settings).

 ## Settings